moneyforward/insdog/src/site/markdown/5-ExamplesAndTutorials/ProgrammingModel.md

 }
 ```

-In the design concept of **autotest-ca**, a test class is equivalent to a test scenario.
+In the design concept of **InsDog**, a test class is equivalent to a test scenario.

 * **(1):** "Tag", with which you can filter test to be executed by CLI.
 See [Execution](Execution.md) for its usage at runtime.